Pileus (hat)

 The pileus (πῖλος, pîlos; also pilleus or pilleum in Latin) was a brimless felt cap worn in Ancient Greece, Etruria, Illyria (especially Pannonia), later also introduced in Ancient Rome.
 The pileus also appears on Apulian red-figure pottery.

-The pilos together with the petasos were the most common types of hats in Archaic and Classical era (8th–4th century BC) Greece.
+The pilos and petasos were the most common types of hats in Archaic and Classical era (8th–4th century BC) Greece.
 In the 5th century BC, a bronze version began to appear in Ancient Greece and it became a popular infantry helmet.
 It occasionally had a horsehair crest.
 The Greek pilos resembled the Roman and Etruscan pileus, which were typically made of felt.
 The Greek πιλίδιον (pilidion) and Latin pilleolus were smaller versions, similar to a skullcap.

 Similar caps were worn in later antiquity and the early medieval ages in various parts of Europe, as seen in Gallic and Frankish dress.
-The Albanian traditional felt cap, the plis, worn today in Albania, Kosovo and adjacent areas, originated from a similar felt cap worn by the ancient Illyrians.
+The Albanian traditional felt cap, the qeleshe, worn today in Albania, Kosovo and adjacent areas, originated from a similar felt cap worn by the ancient Illyrians.

-A pointed version called pileus cornutus served as a distinguishing sign for the Jewish people in the Holy Roman Empire for five centuries (12th–17th centuries).
+A pointed version called pileus cornutus served as a distinguishing sign for Jewish people in the Holy Roman Empire for five centuries (12th–17th centuries).